-- Hardscape Materials.
-On-site hardscape material shall be permeable or pervious a. and grey or light gray in color with a higher solar reflective index. - Paving within Setback Area.
-Paving within required setback areas shall be distinct b. from the adjacent public sidewalk in color, design, or texture. - Curb Cut Frequency.
-A maximum of one curb cut for driveway access may be C. permitted per street frontage per development project site.
+- a.
+Hardscape Materials.
+On-site hardscape material shall be permeable or pervious and gray or light gray in color with a higher solar reflective index. - b.
+Paving within Setback Area.
+Paving within required setback areas shall be distinct from the adjacent public sidewalk in color, design, or texture. - c.
+Curb Cut Frequency.
+A maximum of one curb cut for driveway access may be permitted per street frontage per development project site.